samsung-cnct/kraken-lib/README.md

   - pip
   - boto
   - netaddr
-- Ansible ([see k2-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt) for the version)
+- Ansible ([see Kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt) for the version)
 - Cloud SDKs
   - aws cli
   - gcloud SDK
-- Terraform and Providers ([see k2-tools](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile) for the versions)
+- Terraform and Providers ([see Kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile) for the versions)
   - Terraform
   - Terraform Execute Provider (https://github.com/samsung-cnct/terraform-provider-execute/releases)
   - Terraform Coreosbox Provider (https://github.com/samsung-cnct/terraform-provider-coreosbox/releases)
 - kubectl
 - helm

-For the specific version of python modules (including Ansible) which are expected, see [k2-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt).
-For the versions of all other dependecies, see the k2-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).
+For the specific version of python modules (including Ansible) which are expected, see [Kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt).
+For the versions of all other dependecies, see the Kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).

-## The K2 image
+## The kraken-lib image

-The easiest way to get started with K2 directly is to use a K2 container image
+The easiest way to get started with kraken-lib directly is to use a kraken-lib container image

-`docker pull quay.io/samsung_cnct/k2:latest`
+`docker pull quay.io/samsung_cnct/K2:latest`

 ## Preparing the environment